bviala/nuxt-apollo-crash/README.md

 # nuxt-apollo-crash
 Issue reproduction:
-Nuxt server crashes on a TypeError from apollo (using @nuxtjs/apollo)
+Using @nuxtjs/apollo, Nuxt server crashes when some apollo user custom function throw an error.